 If just one customer decides to use your business because you are BBB Accredited, it could pay for your annual accreditation fees.

-Your fees also pay for BBB’s dispute resolution service and BBB Business Reviews, which promote integrity among businesses and help thousands of consumers make wise choices when they buy.
+Your fees also pay for BBB’s dispute resolution service and BBB Business Profiles, which promote integrity among businesses and help thousands of consumers make wise choices when they buy.
 Fees also help BBB promote business integrity throughout Eastern Missouri and Southern Illinois.

 Among the benefits BBB delivers to businesses and their employees are: